Saint Mary’s University is committed to upholding academic integrity and adopts the following statement of values:

 The Senate Executive may accept or reject the recommended Very Severe Sanction(s).
 The student must be informed of the decision in writing and advised of his/her right to appeal.
 A copy of the decision will be provided to the Registrar, the Department Chair, the instructor, the ADO and the AIO.

-The Senate Academic Discipline Appeal Board is comprised of six representatives of the faculty, and two representatives of the student body, and the person providing Administrative Support for Academic Integrity Issues.
+The Senate Academic Integrity Appeal Board is comprised of six representatives of the faculty and two representatives of the student body, and the person providing Administrative Support for Academic Integrity Issues.
 The faculty representatives are elected by Senate for a three-year term.
 There shall be two faculty representatives from each of the faculties of Arts, Business and Science, with no two faculty representatives from the same Department.
 In cases involving a graduate student a faculty representative appointed by the Dean of Graduate Studies and a graduate student representative will also attend.
 The student representatives shall be appointed by the Students’ Association.
 The Chair of Senate will chair the Board.

-The Senate Academic Discipline Appeal Board shall:
+The Senate Academic Integrity Appeal Board shall:

-Upon receipt of a Notice of Appeal, the Registrar shall send a copy of it to the Chair of the Senate Academic Discipline Appeal Board.
+Upon receipt of a Notice of Appeal, the Registrar shall send a copy of it to the Chair of the Senate Academic Integrity Appeal Board.
 If the Chair, after consultation with a least two Board members, preferably one faculty member and one student, concludes that the appeal involves a permissible ground for appeal as set out herein, an Appeal Hearing Panel shall be appointed by the Chair from the members of the Board to hear the appeal.
 An Appeal Hearing Panel is comprised of the Chair, two (2) Faculty members, and one (1) student, and the person providing Administrative Support for Academic Integrity Issues.

 The Appeal Hearing Panel may, by a majority vote:

-Where the Appeal Hearing Panel has determined that a person or Faculty is to address or act upon a particular matter, the person or Faculty shall within thirty (30) calendar days of when the decision has been communicated, advise the Registrar of its compliance, or time table for compliance, with the decision.
+Where the Appeal Hearing Panel has determined that a person or Faculty is to address or act upon a particular matter, the person or Faculty shall within thirty (30) calendar days of when the decision has been communicated, advise the Registrar of its compliance, or timetable for compliance, with the decision.

 The AIO, ADO, Senate Executive, and Academic Appeal Hearing Panel may impose the following sanctions of an academic nature and, without restricting the generality of the foregoing, may include any one or more of: